galaxyproject/admin-training/sessions/13-external-auth/ex1-pam-auth.md

 **Part 3 - Undo changes**

 We don't want to leave Galaxy this way for the rest of our workshop.
-Undo the changes by removing `require_login` and `allow_user_creation` options from `galaxy.ini`, renaming `auth_conf.xml` using `sudo -u galaxy mv /srv/galaxy/config/auth_conf.xml /srv/galaxy/config/auth_conf.xml.pam` and restarting Galaxy again with `sudo supervisorctl restart all`.
+Undo the changes by removing the `auth_config_file`, `require_login` and `allow_user_creation` options from `galaxy.ini`, renaming `auth_conf.xml` using `sudo -u galaxy mv /srv/galaxy/config/auth_conf.xml /srv/galaxy/config/auth_conf.xml.pam` and restarting Galaxy again with `sudo supervisorctl restart all`.